 Support and stabilize your spine with a back brace for herniated discs.
 They are an ideal treatment for older adults who are experiencing disc degeneration, but anyone with disc problems can use them.
 Best of all, back braces are an inexpensive and much less invasive option when compared with surgery.

-Get started with effective self-massage with this handy roller ball, which is small enough to fit in any bag. ( See Product at Amazon )
+Get started with effective self-massage with this handy roller ball, which is small enough to fit in any bag. ( See Product )

 Massage therapy can alleviate your symptoms in the short-term.
 Get a professional massage or use a massage roller ball or peanut massage ball for a DIY treatment.
 However, you should avoid applying pressure to newly injured discs as it could exacerbate symptoms.